sadiqshifa/RMAS/README.md

 Unlike every other artifact in this project, the register makes **no API calls at all** — it's static governance content, deliberately, so it stays available regardless of AI status.

-**A real finding, not a hypothetical:** auditing all 4 AI models across the fleet turned up that only 1 — the Regulatory Change Monitor's classification model — has an eval suite that actually validates its output.
-The DMDC agent's existing eval suite tests deterministic routing/gate/certificate logic only, not the AI-generated narrative text.
-The Notice Intake trigger-recognition model has zero eval coverage.
-The Calculations agent's AI edge-case review has no eval suite at all.
-The register documents all three gaps with a prioritized remediation roadmap rather than leaving them implicit.
+**An evolving, real finding, not a hypothetical:** auditing all 4 AI models across the fleet found that only 1 — the Regulatory Change Monitor's classification model — was originally validated.
+Since then, the Calculations agent's AI edge-case review gained its own 8-case eval suite (statutory citation accuracy plus rubric-based issue-spotting), making it partially validated.
+Two gaps remain: the DMDC agent's existing eval suite tests deterministic routing/gate/certificate logic only, not the AI-generated narrative text, and the Notice Intake trigger-recognition model still has zero eval coverage.
+The register documents all of this with a live, prioritized remediation roadmap rather than a static snapshot.

 [→ Full framework doc](docs/model-risk-management-framework.md)